canadaduane/Perspective-Calendar/README.md

 This project grew out of Marco Arment's "Logarithmic Calendar" blog post [1] and my own spin on the idea to make a calendar into a 3D perspective view [2].
 The basic idea is simple: you care most about your near future, and less about your distant future.
 That sounds an awful lot like looking down a busy street--the closer things and people are to you, the more you have to think about how to navigate through and around them.

 There's a little exception to this general rule, and it goes like this: There are a handful of future events that are so important that you actually WANT to see them coming from a mile away.
 For example, you may want to prepare for your final exams, anticipate your boyfriend's birthday, or worry about January 1st, 2012.
+In these cases, it would be handy to have a very large object in the distance to represent the importance of such an event.
+This is precisely what the Perspective Calendar does.

 Demo
 ----

-If all goes as planned, the project should be available as a [demo page](http://canadaduane.github.com/Perspective-Calendar) here on Github.
+The project is available as a [demo page](http://canadaduane.github.com/Perspective-Calendar) here on Github.

 How it Works